 Or what if you’re a business executive who just learned that you’re flying overseas next week and you’ve never tried to speak the foreign language of that country before?

-Believe it or not, it’s entirely possible to learn many of the basics of a foreign language in as little as 10 days.
+Believe it or not, learning many of the basics of a foreign language in as little as ten days is possible.
 Of course, fluency takes more time, but the more you speak a foreign language, the more it will become less foreign!

-But before we get into the main content, there are a few facts you should know to clear your way and set you to learn a new language.
+But before we get into the main content, you should know a few facts to clear your way and set you to learn a new language.